jasim/jsfoo-talk-learning-to-learn-reason/main.md

 ::: notes

-Those were the traditional applications of OCaml.
+Now, all these things - high frequency trading, massive web crawlers, and compilers - these are all the _traditional_ applications of OCaml.

 It can also be used to build front-end web applications, which is what this talk is about.

-Let us take a look at that next.
+So how is that done?

 :::